kaiidams/Kokoro-Speech-Dataset/README.md

 You can give another size name to the `--size` option to get dataset of the size.

+You can specify the audio clip format to the `--format` option.

 ## Pretrained Tacotron model

 - [Audio Samples](https://kaiidams.github.io/Kokoro-Speech-Dataset/tacotron.html)